fuzziqersoftware/newserv/README.md

 4. Use the interactive shell to add a license.
 Run `help` in the shell to see how to do this.
 5. Set your client's network settings appropriately and start an online game.
 See the "Connecting local clients" or "Connecting remote clients" section to see how to get your game client to connect.

+To use newserv in other ways (e.g. for translating data), see the end of this document.

 ### Installing quests

 newserv automatically finds quests in the system/quests/ directory.
 To install your own quests, or to use quests you've saved using the proxy's set-save-files option, just put them in that directory and name them appropriately.